JetBrains/kotlin/MULTIPLATFORM.md

 Kotlin/Native with other Kotlin backends, such as Kotlin/JVM (for JVM or Android targets) or Kotlin/JS (for web and Node.js applications).
 This document describes recommended approaches and the best practices for such scenarios.

-Kotlin as a language provides a notion of expect/actual declarations, and Gradle, as an official Kotlin build system augments it with the notion of multiplatform projects (aka MPP).
+Kotlin as a language provides a notion of expect/actual declarations, and Gradle in its turn augments it with the notion of multiplatform projects (aka MPP).
 Those two, combined together, provide a flexible standartized [mechanism of multiplatform development](https://kotlinlang.org/docs/reference/multiplatform.html) across various Kotlin flavours.